lino-framework/cg/docs/lifecycle.rst

     Internal development

-      When the :term:`application programmer` works for a longer lapse of time without feedback.
+      When the :term:`application developer` works for a longer lapse of time without feedback.

     Interactive development